Where is Geremi now?

-He is also the president of SYNAFOC which is the National Union of Cameroonian Footballers having previously worked for them as a special advisor and ambassador.
+He previously worked for them as a special advisor and ambassador.

 A big part of his role is to fight for the rights and interests of Cameroonian footballers across the world offering free advice and trying to improve their living conditions.

-In 2017, Geremi was appointed second vice-president of the 2019 Africa Cup of Nations Organizing Committee which will be hosted in Cameroon.
+In 2017, Geremi was appointed second vice-president of the 2019 Africa Cup of Nations Organizing Committee which was hosted in Cameroon.

 Geremi: Premier League Statistics